What Are the Four Types of Workers’ Compensation Benefits?

 Death Benefits

-If a worker dies due to a work-related accident, their dependents may be eligible for death benefits.
-These benefits can help cover funeral and burial expenses, as well as provide financial support to the deceased worker’s spouse and children.
-The amount of death benefits received is dependent on factors such as the number of dependents and the deceased worker’s average weekly wage.
+If a worker dies from a work-related accident, their dependents may receive death benefits to cover funeral and burial expenses, medical expenses and provide financial support.
+Such benefits depends on the number of dependents and the worker’s average weekly wage.

 Free Consultation